International Federation of Gynecology and Obstetrics

-The International Federation of Gynaecology and Obstetrics, usually just FIGO ("fee'go") as the acronym of its French name Fédération Internationale de Gynécologie et d'Obstétrique, is a worldwide non-governmental organisation representing obstetricians and gynaecologists in over one hundred territories.
+The International Federation of Gynecology and Obstetrics, usually just FIGO ("fee'go") as the acronym of its French name Fédération Internationale de Gynécologie et d'Obstétrique, is a worldwide non-governmental organisation representing obstetricians and gynaecologists (Note: The organisation spells its name using "Gynecology", but this article will spell it "Gynaecology" as used in British English for consistency except in proper names.) in over one hundred territories.
 It was founded on 26 July 1954 in Geneva, Switzerland, to "promote the well-being of women and to raise the standard of practice in obstetrics and gynaecology".
 Membership is currently composed of 132 professional societies ('National Member Societies') of obstetricians and gynaecologists worldwide.

 The headquarters of FIGO was initially located at Geneva, Switzerland.
 The FIGO Secretariat is located at London, United Kingdom.

 Core activities

 The aim of FIGO is to improve the health and well-being of women and newborns worldwide.
 FIGO works to enable every woman to achieve active participation in her own health and rights, and the highest possible standards of health.
 It is financed by dues of member societies, grants, and educational activities.

 FIGO's work covers many critical aspects of obstetrics and gynaecology and women's health and rights, including: